 - Transport food in clean, sealed plastic or metal containers rather than cardboard.

 - Make sure fresh food is free of soil, ants, snails or other small animals.

 - Install and regularly check rodent bait stations on board your vessel.
 Replace baits every six months to retain potency.

 - Do not take firewood onto islands or light fires.
 Use gas cookers instead.

-The introduced Asian house gecko, Hemidactylus frenatus, is common in Carnarvon and northern Australia but has not reached Shark Bay.
+The introduced Asian house gecko, Hemidactylus frenatus, is common in Carnarvon and northern Australia and can now be found in Shark Bay.
 Please help prevent the spread of this animal – make sure you are not transporting it with your gear.

 Find out more about the Asian house gecko.

 Listen to the Asian house gecko’s distinctive call.

 Camping On Islands